NicPWNs/MEGABOT/README.md

 - `/image`: Generate an image with AI.
 - `/kanye`: Retrieve a random Kanye West quote.
 - `/kill`: Stop MEGABOT's process.
 (Admin Only)
+- `/loop`: Toggle loop of the music queue.
 - `/math <expression>`: Evaluate provided math expression.
 - `/nasa [details:True]`: Retrieve the NASA photo of the day.
 - `/pause`: Pause or resume music.